Operational Experiences

 The Nurses and HCA’s are responsible for doing everything on the wards from twice a day cleaning (due to the very persistent dust), folding the laundry and collecting the patient’s meals and attending to all their holistic needs.
 Most of us enjoy these tasks as they make the ward your own and to have a clean smart ward running efficiently due to our own efforts enhances the want to provide the best care.

 These testing times however were greatly over shadowed by the great experiences I have gained from this tour.
-Even thought some of the lads did have horrific injuries my colleagues and I did our best to give them the best care we possibly could and to endeavourer to keep their morale high and the military banter going.
+Even though some of the lads did have significant injuries my colleagues and I did our best to give them the best care we possibly could and to endeavourer to keep their morale high and the military banter going.
 This also made nursing them very emotional as we became instrumental in the first stages of their rehabilitation.

 The wards throughout the tour were nearly always busy and the ward team always seemed to get stronger as the tour went on and guaranteed a high standard of care to all patients all of the time.